Excel Print (Table of Contents)

 Introduction to Print in Excel

 Print in Excel is used to print out the data therein spreadsheet but to the width that is allowed for selected and available pages in printer setting.
-We can print the current sheet, active sheet, entire workbook, any selected table or any customized range of worksheets.
-Make sure; when we are about to print, under the print preview section, we should have all the necessary columns.
+We can print the current sheet, active sheet, entire workbook, any selected table, or any customized range of worksheets.
+When we are about to print, we should have all the necessary columns under the print preview section.
 We can even give the border using print gridlines without actually bordering the data in the worksheet.

 Print Command (Keyboard shortcut):